shamanec/GADS/README.md

 4. Set your supervision identity file path and the supervision identity password(same applies as step 1).
 The project assumes you are supervising your devices so that everything could happen automatically.

 ## Run the project
-1. clone the project.
+1. Clone the project.
-2. cd into 'GADS' folder.
+2. Cd into 'GADS' folder.
-3. execute 'go run main.go'
+3. Execute 'go run main.go'
-4. open your browser and go to *localhost:10000*.
+4. Open your browser and go to *localhost:10000*.

 You can access Swagger documentation on *http://localhost:10000/swagger/index.html*